Privateer: Providence Island colony

 Bermudians were also involved in privateering from the short-lived English colony on Isla de Providencia, off the coast of Nicaragua.
 This colony was initially settled largely via Bermuda, with about eighty Bermudians moved to Providence in 1631.
 Although it was intended that the colony be used to grow cash crops, its location in the heart of the Spanish controlled territory ensured that it quickly became a base for privateering.

-Bermuda-based privateer Daniel Elfrith, while on a privateering expedition with Captain Sussex Camock of the bark Somer Ilands (a rendering of " Somers Isles", the alternate name of the Islands of Bermuda) in 1625, discovered two islands off the coast of Nicaragua, 50 mi apart from each other.
+Bermuda-based privateer Daniel Elfrith, while on a privateering expedition with Captain Sussex Camock of the bark Somer Ilands (a rendering of "Somers Isles", the alternate name of the Islands of Bermuda commemorating Admiral Sir George Somers) in 1625, discovered two islands off the coast of Nicaragua, 50 mi apart from each other.
 Camock stayed with 30 of his men to explore one of the islands, San Andrés, while Elfrith took the Warwicke back to Bermuda bringing news of Providence Island.
 Bermuda Governor Bell wrote on behalf of Elfrith to Sir Nathaniel Rich, a businessman and cousin of the Earl of Warwick (the namesake of Warwick Parish), who presented a proposal for colonizing the island noting its strategic location "lying in the heart of the Indies & the mouth of the Spaniards".
 Elfrith was appointed admiral of the colony's military forces in 1631, remaining the overall military commander for over seven years.
 During this time, Elfrith served as a guide to other privateers and sea captains arriving in the Caribbean.
 Elfrith invited the well-known privateer Diego el Mulato to the island.
 Samuel Axe, one of the military leaders, also accepted letters of marque from the Dutch authorizing privateering.